Assassination of Karl von Stürgkh: Prelude

 One of the main reasons for the assassination was dissatisfaction of the part of Austro-Hungarian citizens with the Prime Minister, who was unable to obtain a parliamentary majority in the Imperial Council (Reichsrat).
 According to the then Article 14 of Austrian Constitution, the Prime Minister could enforce government regulations even without the help of the Parliament (as is the case with the Constitution Laws and Article No. 49 of the French Third Republic).
 Stürgkh used emergency measures even before the World War I war started in 1914, for example for the issuance of the so-called St. Ann's patents, dissolving the Bohemian Diet in 1913.
 After 1914, the Imperial Council in Vienna ceased to be convened in connection with the war, and the emergency provisions of Austrian laws thus gained substantial importance.
 Censorship and other measures of a totalitarian nature were tightened, which was supposed to enable Austria-Hungary to conduct the war at the home front more effectively.
 Stürgkh was also a keen supporter of Austria-Hungary's entry into the war in July 1914 against Serbia.
 In the third year of the conflict war-oriented economy wasn't able to provide enough food for its population.

 Attack

-The assassin was a 37-years old Friedrich Adler, lawyer, social democrat and son of the chairman Social Democratic Party of Austria Victor Adler.
+The assassin was a 37-years old Friedrich Adler, lawyer, social democrat and son of the chairman of the Social Democratic Party of Austria Victor Adler.
 The assassination took place in the dining room of the luxurious Meissl & Schadn Hotel in the centre of Vienna.
 Adler came to the dining room at lunchtime, easily recognized Stürgkh sitting by the wall at the end of the room.
 Then Adler took place and waited.
 While Stürgkh was just eating his plum cake for lunch, Adler then approached him and fired three shots from an immediate distance with a pistol.
 Then uttered the words "Down with absolutism, we want peace!", waited for the police to arrive to let himself to be peacefully arrested.